keks51/telegram-tourist-bot/README.md

 ![](./draw_io/long_polling_design.png)

-Since Router doesn't need any configuration we can skip communication with him
+Since Router doesn't need any configuration we can skip communication with it

 ```mermaid
 sequenceDiagram